RedStraton/redstraton.github.io/templates/ethereal/README.txt

-Ethereal by HTML5 UP
+Ethereal
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Ethereal, my latest, greatest, and quite possibly most unique template for HTML5 UP.
+This is Ethereal, my latest, greatest, and quite possibly most unique template for .
 Since releasing Parallelism 3-4 years ago (!!!), I've been dying to do another side-scrolling template with more in the way of flexibility/customization potential.
 The result is this template, Ethereal, which combines a robust side-scrolling framework of my own creation (with various